 Annapolis, named to honor Queen Anne of England, was granted a royal charter as a city in 1708.
 Annapolis can also lay claim to having been a capital of the United States.
 From November 1783 to August 1784, the Continental Congress met in the State House.
 It was here that they accepted George Washington's resignation as commander-in-chief and ratified the Treaty of Paris, which ended the Revolutionary War.

-In August 2009, Annapolis was named Top Ten finalist for the International Award for Livable Communities, a competition focused on creating livable communities through sound environmental practices.
+In August, 2009, Annapolis was named a Top Ten finalist for the International Award for Livable Communities, a competition focused on creating livable communities through sound environmental practices.

 Within 30 minutes of Annapolis lies both Washington, D.C., and Baltimore, providing entertainment and sightseeing opportunities for residents and tourists alike.